 Many of our shared office spaces in Melbourne, Sydney, Brisbane and Adelaide offer regular events for our tenants.
 Some of these are purely social events, designed to foster a friendly, warm and accepting vibe in the space.
 Others are more business focused, where you can learn a new skill or keep up with industry trends.

 Keep an eye on the calendar of events provided by your space, and while it’s not necessary to attend every single one of them, be sure to attend regularly to show that you’re open to forging new connections with others.

 Run free short workshops or events for your fellow tenants

-Whether your shared office space runs events or not, why not host your own and invite your office neighbours along?
-A workshop doesn’t have to take hours and hours of your time to prepare for either.
+In addition to attending the planned events run in our shared office spaces, why not host your own and invite your office neighbours along?
+A workshop doesn’t have to take hours of your time to prepare for, either.

 If you run a creative agency, host a small workshop about the benefits of good design for business.
 If your company is more marketing focused, run a short class on getting started with social media growth hacking or blogging.
 You may even start a trend and encourage other businesses to share some of their useful knowledge with the rest of the tenants in the space.